Our 1888 Fixer Upper Progress… things are coming together and we are so close on getting to the fun, cosmetic parts of the renovation!

 The paint is done on the exterior and I am completely in love!
 We now have a turquoise door and the porch is just about done!
 Just needs a little paint touch up and then I can show you the finished entry way.
 Woo.
 The house is also now completely covered in snow and it is so beautiful.

 I promised you upstairs photos and while the above photo looks a little scary, I’m happy to say as of a few days ago, it is all fixed and cleaned up.
-We basically had to get new support beams added and re-drywall it because the roof was starting to sag.
+We basically had to get new support beams added and re-drywall it because the ceiling was broke when we bought it.
 Now we just need to get all the cosmetic work done up there (paint, floors, fixing trim).

 The bathroom is also coming along nicely.
 There was one snag (nothing surprises me at this point)…the vanity wouldn’t fit once the shower door was hung, so I ended up having to order a pedestal sink.
 I didn’t love the idea of having one, but at this point, it will work just fine.
 The floor tile is also done now (can’t wait to show you the floors -they look amazing) and it just needs all the paint, lighting and finishing touches at this point.